eXascaleInfolab/TInfES/README.md

 ## Related Projects

-- [StaTIX](https://github.com/eXascaleInfolab/StaTIX)  - Statistical Type Inference (both fully automatic and semi supervised) for RDF datasets in N3 format.
+- [StaTIX](https://github.com/eXascaleInfolab/StaTIX)  - Statistical Type Inference (both fully automatic and semi supervised) for RDF datasets in the N-Tripple format.
 - [xmeasures](https://github.com/eXascaleInfolab/xmeasures)  - Extrinsic clustering measures evaluation for the multi-resolution clustering with overlaps (covers): F1_gm for overlapping multi-resolution clusterings with possible unequal node base and standard NMI for non-overlapping clustering on a single resolution.
 - [OvpNMI](https://github.com/eXascaleInfolab/OvpNMI) - NMI evaluation method for the overlapping clusters (communities) that is not compatible with the standard NMI value unlike GenConvNMI, but it is much faster than GenConvNMI.
 - [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) - Overlapping NMI evaluation that is (unlike `onmi`) compatible with the original NMI and suitable for both overlapping and multi resolution (hierarchical) clusterings.